OK K.O! Let's Be Heroes

 - Punching Judy's long, green hair and black leotard is reminiscent of Morrigan Aensland.
 Her name is a play on Punch and Judy.

-- Several sound effects are taken from the Hanna-Barbera library, especially on the Cartoon Network Studios Vanity Plate.
+- Several sound effects are taken from the Hanna-Barbera library and Looney Tunes, especially on the Cartoon Network Studios Vanity Plate in the case of the former.

-- Lord Boxman himself combines elements of both Dr. Wily and Dr. Robotnik/Eggman, even being voiced by Jim Cummings, who voiced Robotnik in Sonic Sat AM.
+- Lord Boxman himself combines elements of both Dr. Wily and Dr. Robotnik/Eggman, even being voiced by Jim Cummings, who voiced Robotnik in Sonic the Hedgehog (SatAM).

 - Rad's special attack, the Power Poke, involves pointing his finger like a gun before firing energy, just like Yusuke's Spirit Gun from YuYu Hakusho.